ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 >
 > All rules paraphrased from the ***International Reference Life Cycle
 > Data (ILCD) System Handbook on Nomenclature and other Conventions***,
 > First edition 2010.
-EUR 24384 EN and apply to technosphere and process flow naming convetions only.
+EUR 24384 EN and apply to technosphere and process flow naming conventions only.
 For the complete versions of each
 > rule with details and examples, please access the handbook at:
 > <span class="underline"><http://eplca.jrc.ec.europa.eu/uploads/MANPROJ-PR-ILCD-Handbook-Nomenclature-and-other-conventions-first-edition-ISBN-fin-v1.0-E.pdf>.</span>